-The winter weather brings freezing temperatures, and it can wreak havoc on your heating and air conditioning system.
+The winter weather brings freezing temperatures.
+It can wreak havoc on your heating and air conditioning system.
 Everybody wants to come to a toasty, warm home.
-However, many people don’t give their HVAC system a second thought until it causes them problems.
-Included are some of the most common heating and cooling problems that occur during the winter season.
+Many people don’t give their HVAC system a second thought until it causes them problems.
+Included are some of the most common heating and cooling problems that happen in the winter.

 1. Carbon Monoxide Leaks

-You want to keep your home safe and comfortable during the winter, and the dangers of carbon monoxide are one of the most concerns homeowners have.
+You want to keep your home safe and comfortable during the winter.
+The dangers of carbon monoxide are one of the concerns homeowners have.
 The problem with this poisonous gas is that it’s impossible to detect.
 This is because it is both odorless and tasteless.
 We often find these leaks in cracked or rusted heaters.
 They can also happen from a cracked heat exchanger within the heater.

 2. Uneven Air Flow & Temperature

 It’s frustrating when certain rooms of your home are colder than others.
 Uneven airflow is not usually a problem with your unit, but most likely, it’s caused by vent and duct issues.
-They could have debris in them, they could have developed holes, or they have become unattached from the main.
+They could have debris, holes, or they could have become unattached from the main unit.
 Also, be sure to check for any drafty areas around windows and doors as they can affect the temperature of a room.

 3. Malfunctioning Heat Pump

 Heat pumps are on the exterior of the home.
-Snow and ice can cause damage to the system, and if damaged, it will not perform properly.
+Snow and ice can cause damage to the system, and if damaged, it will not work.
 The fan motor or coils can become blocked, which will result in the unit malfunctioning.
 The last thing you want to deal with in the winter is a down unit and the possibility of a compressor blowing.